-Professor Douglas T. Mast Department of Biomedical Engineering University of Cincinnati 6168 Medical Science Building ML 0586 Cincinnati, Ohio 45267-0586 Tel.
-(513)558-5609 Fax.
-(513)558-5958 Email: doug.mast@uc.edu
+Professor T. Douglas Mast Department of Biomedical Engineering, University of Cincinnati 6168 Medical Science Building, ML 0586, 231 Albert Sabin Way Cincinnati, OH 45267-0586 (513) 558-5609 (tel), (513) 558-5958 (fax) doug.mast@uc.edu

-The Biomedical Acoustics Laboratory at the Department of Bioengineering, University of Cincinnati, is a new laboratory devoted to research on use of sound for medical imaging, therapy, and monitoring of therapeutic procedures.
+The Biomedical Acoustics Laboratory at the Department of Bioengineering, University of Cincinnati, is devoted to research on use of sound for medical imaging, therapy, and monitoring of therapeutic procedures.
 A major focus is development of ultrasound-based devices and techniques for treatment of cancer, which will improve upon existing methods such as radiofrequency ablation.
-In one approach under investigation, the same ultrasound array is used to image the target region of tissue, selectively kill targeted tissue by thermal ablation, and monitor the ultrasound therapy in real time to ensure complete, specific treatment.
+We currently are collaborating with a medical device company on development and testing of novel miniaturized ultrasound array devices, which can be used to image the target region of tissue, selectively kill targeted tissue by thermal ablation, and monitor the ultrasound therapy in real time to ensure complete, specific treatment.